 An authentic log house was moved from rural Daviess County in 1991 to display the lifestyle of early pioneers.
+The log cabin was discovered northwest of Gallatin, MO, on Route DD when landowners peeled off wood plank siding while intending to demolish the building.

 The house was reassembled, log by log, with tools and techniques from the late 1800s.
 Using augers, pins, square nails and broad axes, members of the Gallatin Lions Club have preserved an important aspect of our early county history.